lbbrhzn/ocpp/docs/user-guide.md

 * `Reset`

 ### OCPP Compatibility Issues

+### ABB Terra AC

+ABB Terra AC firmware 1.8.21 and earlier versions fail to respond correctly when OCPP measurands are automatically detected by the OCPP integration.
+As of this writing, ABB has been notified, but no corresponding firmware fix is available.
+As a result, users must configure measurands manually.
+See the suggested ABB Terra AC configuration in [supported devices](supported-devices.md).

+### Grizzl-E

 Grizzl-E firmware has a few OCPP-compliance defects, including responding to certain OCPP server messages with invalid JSON.
 Symptoms of this problem include repeated reboots of the charger.
 By editing the OCPP server source code, one can avoid these problematic messages and obtain useful charger behaviour.
 ChargeLabs (the company working on the Grizzl-E firmware) expects to release version 6 of the firmware in early 2023, which may fix these problems.